The worst I ever had of it was two broken ribs and a laceration of my right hand.

 People talk about their lives sometimes in terms of chapters.
 First day at school.
 The day I saw my father cry.
 First love.
 The birth of my first child.
 Certainly one of the chapters in my life will be cycling the streets of London at top-speed with headphones in, whooping at the top of my lungs, transported to some other place entirely.
 If this sounds a little dangerous then I could tell you the by-product of cycling a city every day for fifteen years is an understanding of the road, and what not to do.

-A few years ago I drew together the most important lessons I’d learnt from my time cycling around town, and came up with the Six Cycling Commandments.
+At art college I did a graphic design project once, drew together the most important lessons I’d learnt from my time cycling around town, came up with the Six Cycling Commandments.

 My legs are tiring now, I’m getting older.